 - 1. Should possess good basic I.T. skills, use email and be familiar with social media platforms that the RBL, County and branch may use. - 2.
 Must be conversant with the current Royal Charter, the Membership Handbook and policies and procedures.
 The County/District Secretary must demonstrate the RBL vision, values and code of behaviour. - 3.
 Must ensure that all documentation is kept safely and securely on RBL platforms and in the rbl.community email account. - 4.
 Should discuss and arrange any training requirement through the County/District Training Officer and/or the MEO.
 The secretary is expected to undertake any mandatory training including Data Protection and Cyber Security. - 5.
-Is responsible, in discussion with the County/District Chair, for arranging committee meetings, compiling and distributing all necessary paperwork, including agendas and reports, and for producing and sending out the minutes of the meetings within a reasonable timescale. - Distribute any correspondence from the County/District Committee to branches.
-6.

-- 7. When complaints require local resolution, the Secretary is requested to attend the meeting and act as a notetaker.
+Is responsible, in discussion with the County/District Chair, for arranging committee meetings, compiling and distributing all necessary paperwork, including agendas and reports, and for producing and sending out the minutes of the meetings within a reasonable timescale. - 6.
+Distribute any correspondence from the County/District Committee to branches. - 7.
+When complaints require local resolution, the Secretary is requested to attend the meeting and act as a notetaker.
 Caveat: if there is any conflict of interest caused by the Secretary being present at the resolution meeting the MEO should be contacted for advice. - 8.
 Supports the MEO in the election process for County/District Chair and Vice Chair. - 9.
-Support the MEO in the collation of key documents from branches such as MS1s. - Support the County/District Committee where increased administrative support is 10. required, including during an area wide audit.
+Support the MEO in the collation of key documents from branches such as MS1s. - 10.
+Support the County/District Committee where increased administrative support is required, including during an area wide audit. - 11.
+Inform the National President via the Governance Support Officer of new county president appointments.

-County Recruiting Officer
+County Recruiting Officer (Optional)